ohmp/james-project/src/adr/0026-removing-configured-additional-mailboxListeners.md

 ## Decision

-For rabbitMQ, configuration changes of additional mailbox listeners should be tracked via event sourcing.
+For RabbitMQ, configuration changes of additional mailbox listeners should be tracked via event sourcing.
 Event sourcing is desirable as it allows:
  - Detecting previously removed MailboxListener upon start
  - Audit of unbind decisions